-Having a job is just one form of taxable income.
-However, it isn't the only kind: Investments and certain retirement funds also make a homeowner qualify to benefit from the ITC.
+A current job includes one form of taxable income.
+However, it isn't the only kind — investments, and certain retirement funds, can also qualify a homeowner for the ITC.

-The amount of savings you earn from the credit does not hinge on the amount of your taxable income, but rather whether you have taxable income and the size of your solar array.
+The amount of savings you earn from the credit does not hinge on the amount of your taxable income.
+It's determined by whether you have taxable income and the size of your solar array.

 How the Tax Credit Pays Solar Loans

-To help make solar as affordable as possible, many solar loan companies offer "balloon" payment plans.
-These plans have low monthly payments throughout the loan with a balloon payment equivalent to the ITC at the end of the first 12-18 months of the loan.
+To help make solar affordable, many solar loan companies offer "balloon" payment plans.
+These plans have low monthly payments throughout the loan with a balloon payment equivalent to the ITC at the end of the first 12-18 months.

-Once the tax credit is received, this money pays off the balloon payment.
-Individuals that want to use this money for other purposes can opt-in for higher payments throughout the loan instead.
+Once the individual receives the tax credit, this money pays off the balloon fee.
+Individuals who want to use this money for other purposes can opt-in for higher payments throughout the loan instead.

 Savings From the ITC